iSecurus/arduino-glasshouse/README.md

 Goal of the project is to support (un-)experienced teachers by providing the fundamental sources of an interdisciplinary school project using physical-computing.
 Furthermore teachers should be animated to develop own exercises and own projects on top of the provided sources.

-This project was developed during the class "Physical-Computing-Projekte im Informatikunterricht" at the Humboldt-University of Berlin by Malte Kruse and Malte Lundschien. **The provided documentation and code blocks for *Snap4Arduino* are mostly in German language.**  Maybe there will be an English translation, if highly requested.
+This project was developed and <a href="https://www.informatik.hu-berlin.de/de/forschung/gebiete/cses/for_schools/materials/Arduino_Gewaechshaus.pdf">published</a> during the class "Physical-Computing-Projekte im Informatikunterricht" at the Humboldt-University of Berlin by Malte Kruse and Malte Lundschien. **The provided documentation and code blocks for *Snap4Arduino* are mostly in German language.**  Maybe there will be an English translation, if highly requested.

 &copy; 2018 Malte Lundschien and Malte Kruse.